 Introductory Tracking Course – incorporating Track and Search

-Next Course – Commencing Sunday 24th March 2024 – Fully Booked.
+Next Course – Commencing Sunday 2nd March 2025 – Bookings open January 2025

 Places on this course fill very quickly.
 You can contact the club by email tasdogclub@gmail.com anytime during the year if you would like to register interest for the next available course.
 You will then be contacted when the next course is scheduled.